DrGFreeman/rps-cv/README.md

 * `play.py`
 This file runs the actual Rock-Paper-Scissors game similarly to playgui.py except the game output is done in the terminal and OpenCV window (no GUI).

 \* Note that the due to memory limitations on the Raspberry Pi, the `train.py` script may not run properly on the Raspberry Pi with training sets of more than a few hundred images.
 Consequently, it is recommended to run these on a more powerful computer.
-This computer must also have Python 3.4+ and the numpy, scikit-learn and scikit-image Python libraries installed (OpenCV is not required).
+This computer must also have OpenCV, Python 3.4+ and the numpy, scikit-learn and scikit-image Python libraries installed.

 ## Screenshots